 Wekesa gives an example of the recently concluded Africa Travel Association Congress and Orbitz Rewards Program’s choice of Uganda as its preferred destination of 2014.

 “Orbitz is an international travel planner based in Chicago.
 In so choosing Uganda, the organization marketed the country’s tourism endowments to over its 5M online followers.”
 Said Wekesa

 On the other hand, William Kiryahika the deputy Chief Executive Officer of Uganda Electricity Transmission Company Limited notes that the establishment of Isimba Dam is equally good news for Uganda because of the terms and conditions that come with it.

-Secondly, the fact that the dam is a Government owned project points towards the possibility that it might not be profit oriented.
+Secondly, the fact that the dam is a Government-owned project point towards the possibility that it might not be profit-oriented.
 This means the industries and consumers who will depend on it for power might not be exploited financially-which would have been the case if it were a private initiative.

-As a result, it will stimulate their productions thereby reducing on Uganda’s dependency on imported goods which can be produced locally.
+As a result, it will stimulate their productions thereby reducing Uganda’s dependency on imported goods that can be produced locally.

 Following a Tourism and Economic Impact Assessment on Isimba Dam that was carried out by Save Adventure Tourism Uganda, a National Initiative striving to conserve water adventure, Paul Scherzer the Managing Director-recommends that lowering the dam level to Alt3:1043 meters above sea level, a fairly shorter height of the water reservoir wall can solve the Isimba dam-Water adventure equation.

 Scherzer advises that the Alt3:1043 meters above sea level would still create a significant amount of electricity and have a negligible impact on expanding the Ugandan tourism industry.